#pathtozerocarbon, #sustainability

 • Other strategies in the Rocky Mountain Institute’s Concrete Solutions Guide and Architecture 2030’s Materials Palette.

-LMN has found that we can reach 30% below the National Ready Mix Concrete Association baselines (2019) on nearly all projects across the US, reaching better reductions on many.
+Design-phase discussions between architect, structural engineer, contractor, and potential concrete suppliers are essential to establish project goals.
+LMN has found that we can reach 30% below the National Ready Mix Concrete Association baselines on nearly all projects across the US with no cost increase.
 This is accomplished by reviewing all mix types and the reasonable upper limit of SCMs for each mix.
-Many SCMs increase concrete workability, but can take longer to come up to strength, and at higher levels can be more difficult to finish.
-For mat slabs, shear walls, some floors, and other elements that will not need full strength at 28 days, allowing a longer cure time increases the potential upper limit of SCM use and the final strength of the concrete.
+Many SCMs increase concrete workability, but can take longer to come up to strength and at higher levels can be more difficult to finish.
+For many mat slabs, shear walls, some floors, and other elements that will not need full strength at 28 days, allowing a longer cure time increases the upper limit of SCM use and the final strength of the concrete.
+Coordination not just each mix, but each pour type with the schedule for pouring, stripping, and loading often uncovers many opportunities for high-SCM mixes.

 Reinforcing bar (rebar) is also a noticeable portion of concrete embodied carbon.
-For our models we often ask the structural engineer for the rebar weight per volume of concrete, since they can estimate that fairly early in design.
+For our models we often ask the structural engineer for the rebar weight per volume of concrete, since they can estimate that early in design.

-Wood / Mass Timber
+Wood / Mass Timber Basics

 Wood is a beautiful, biophilic material and is often used in buildings for those reasons.
 It also naturally removes carbon dioxide from the atmosphere as it grows and stores it as carbon within wood fibers and soil.